3dln/3dln/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a super passionate UI artist :peacock:<br /> a creative UX/DX designer :carousel_horse:<br />a client/server programmer/architect :chess_pawn:<br />
-and a game developer :video_game: <br />
-and yes... ofcourse that's not all about me<br />
-I'm a fulltime father and husband :family_man_woman_boy:<br />
-a morning yogist :lotus_position_man:<br />
-a midday meditator :pray:<br />
-and a night gym rat :muscle: <br />
+I'm an enthusiastic UI artist 🦚 with a passion for creating stunning user experiences.
+As a versatile UX/DX designer 🎠, I love crafting seamless interactions that delight users and developers alike.
+In addition to being a client/server programmer/architect ♟️, I am also deeply immersed in the world of game development 🎮.

+But wait, there's more to me than just my professional pursuits!
+I proudly embrace my roles as a devoted full-time father and husband 👨‍👩‍👦.
+In my spare time, you'll find me practicing morning yoga 🧘‍♂️, meditating during the day 🙏, and hitting the gym at night 💪.

-🐱‍🐉 Fun fact: I could be a vegeterian if I wasn't a steak lover :cut_of_meat:
+🐱‍🐉 Fun fact: I could be a vegetarian if I wasn't a steak lover 🥩

-I use Python, Javascript and C# in Flask, Node.js, Next.js, React Native and Unity alongside with Tailwind, Rive, MongoDB, Three.js, Docker, Kubertenes and many many other great tools to bring my dreams alive.
+I bring my dreams to life using a powerful toolkit, including Python, JavaScript, and C#.
+I work with frameworks such as Flask, Node.js, Next.js, React Native, and Unity, and I harness the potential of tools like Tailwind, Rive, MongoDB, Three.js, Docker, Kubernetes, and many others to build extraordinary projects.

+Let's connect and create something amazing together! 🚀

 <br />